J-sanchez/E-commerce-backend/README.md

 ![Insomnia Demo](./Assets/13-orm-homework-demo-01.gif)

-The second animation shows GET routes to return a single category, a single product, and a single tag being tested in Insomnia:
+The second animation shows GET routes to return a single Category, a single product, and a single tag being tested in Insomnia:

 ![Insomnia Demo](./Assets/13-orm-homework-demo-02.gif)